devashish234073/javawebapp/README.md

 # This application is basically to facilitate development of javaweb app in mobile environment, particularly inside a linux distro in termux

-To know more on installing linux distro in termux in android , please download the termux and AnLinux apps from pay store.
+To know more on installing linux distro in termux in android , please download the termux and AnLinux apps from play store.